vserova/book/pages/ch_cgi.md

     ./cgi 'cmd2=reply&cmd1=init'

 The commands are matched in the order that they are registered with the resource, not according to the order in which they occur in the request.
 The assumption is that only the first entry (if any) in the query actually specifies a command, and that the remaining entries provide optional arguments to that command.
-The Makefile (see [Box 3](#box-3-)) for this example links to both the `xncbi` and `xcgi` libraries.
+The Makefile (see [Box 3](#ch-cgi.make-)) for this example links to both the `xncbi` and `xcgi` libraries.
 Additional examples using the CGI classes can be found in [src/cgi/test](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/cgi/test).
-(For Makefile.fastcgi.app, see [Box 4](#box-4-).)
+(For Makefile.fastcgi.app, see [Box 4](#ch-cgi.make-f).)

+<a name="ch-cgi.make-"></a>

 #### Box 3